Tips For Pruning Hibiscus

 When pruning hibiscus plants, they should be cut about a third of the way back, leaving at least two to three nodes on the branches for new growth to emerge.
 These cuts should be made just above the nodes, leaving about 0.5 cm.
 Remove any weak, diseased, or dead growth, as well as crossing or leggy branches.
 Branches that are growing toward the center of the plant should also be removed.

-Once temperatures have sufficiently warmed towards the end of spring, you can help give blooms an extra boost by increasing the amount of fertilizer with a medium to high amount of nitrogen (N), a low amount of phosphorous or phosphate (P), and a high amount of potash (K) – such as 7-1-2 or 12-4-8.
+Once temperatures have sufficiently warmed towards the end of spring, you can help give blooms an extra boost by increasing the amount of fertilizer with a medium to high amount of nitrogen (N), a low amount of phosphorous or phosphate (P), and a high amount of potash (K) – such as 3.1.5.(26) SR or Prescription Mix.
 Always use a fertilizer on your hibiscus with a low level of phosphate (P) as Phosphorous accumulates in hibiscus plants and binds to other minerals, which can cause toxic reactions that may kill the plants.